GabrielEduardoBrambilla/Rocket-food-frontend/README.md

 ## :bulb: User Guide

-Common User<br>
+**Common User**

-Login: user@gmail.com <br>
+- Login: user@gmail.com
-Password: 123<br>
+- Password: 123

-(normal users can be registered in the signUp page, but as the api is hosted in a free service provider, it may take a while)
+(Note: Normal users can register on the signUp page, but please be aware that as the API is hosted on a free service provider, it may take some time for the registration process to complete.)

-Admin User<br>
+**Admin User**

-Login: admin@gmail.com<br>
+- Login: admin@gmail.com
-Password: 123
+- Password: 123

-Test Credit Card:<br>
+**Test Credit Card Details:**

-Card Number: 4242 4242 4242 4242<br>
+- Card Number: 4242 4242 4242 4242
-Expiration: any 3 digits<br>
+- Expiration: Any 3 digits
-CVC: any future date
+- CVC: Any future date

 ## :sparkles: Features